DiSkyOrg/Documentation/docs/interactions/slash-structure.md

     We highly recommand to turn on **debug mode** (in Disky's configuration) to see more details about the errors you may encounter!

-DiSky v4.17 introduce a new brand-new way to create, register and handle slash commands, in a all-in-one way!
+DiSky v4.17 introduce a brand-new way to create, register and handle slash commands, in a all-in-one way!
 It utilizes the new Skript structure system to make it easier to create and manage your slash commands.

 !!! danger ""
     * Slash command registered via this system **are** compatible with the ["old" one](slash-commands.md), although mixing both systems is not recommended.